jd-develop/nougaro/README.md

  Please refer to the [wiki](https://github.com/jd-develop/nougaro/wiki/) for documentation.

 # About syntax highlighting
- The notepad++ file is no longer updated, so I deleted it from the repo.
+ The notepad++ file was no longer updated, so I deleted it from the repo.

  I’m planning to create a VSCode extension – if you know something about that, contact me!